wtrowlan/Election-Analysis-/README.md

         f"-------------------------\n\n"
         f"County Votes:\n")

-The word county in the following instances of code would need to be replaced the municipality that is being measured.
+The word county in the following instances of code would need to be replaced with the new municipality that is being measured.